Removal Algorithms

 Each object in our collection is compared to 3 using the equality operator ==.
 If that operator returns true, the object is removed.

-For reasons we’ll cover later in this lesson, the removal algorithms are not able to modify the size of our container.
-Instead, all of the objects that were not removed are clustered at the start of our container, potentially with surplus elements at the end.
+For reasons we’ll cover later in this lesson, the removal algorithms cannot modify the size of our container.
+Instead, all the objects that were not removed are clustered at the start of our container, potentially with surplus elements at the end.

 Note the additional 6 at the end of our container after running the remove() algorithm: